 One of the most important pieces of information needed is your location or the location of the incident.
 In some cases, the Emergency Service may know your location but don’t presume this is the case.
 It is quite possible that the incident is different to the callers location and so due care needs to be taken by the Emergency Service.

 Depending on which Emergency Service you request, some of the typical questions that are asked are as follows:

 - The telephone number you are calling from

 - The exact address and Eircode if available of the incident or emergency and/or any noticeable landmarks nearby

 - Directions to the scene of the emergency

 - Details on the incident itself, the number of persons involved, the description of any visible injuries and knowledge of any pre-existing medical conditions

 It is important to wait for the call-takers instructions, try and stay calm and don’t hang up until they tell you to.

-In an Emergency situation, It is natural to try and get your message across about what happened and what help is needed as quickly as possible however the Emergency Services will usually ask for the information they need in a particular order.
-This may seem irrelevant to you when you are dealing with an Emergency but the Emergency Services Processes and the questions that they ask you have been very carefully designed to try and get you help as quickly as possible.
+In an Emergency situation, it is natural to try and get your message across about what happened and what help is needed as quickly as possible however the Emergency Services will usually ask for the information they need in a particular order.
+This may seem irrelevant to you when you are dealing with an Emergency but the order of the questions they ask have been very carefully designed to get help to you as quickly as possible.